LukeRoss00/gta5-real-mod/README.md

 In the `Grand Theft Auto V\Settings` folder that gets created when you extract the mod, I have provided three template versions of the `settings.xml` file, one of which will be copied over to your `Documents\Rockstar Games\GTA V` directory when you run `RealConfig.bat`, to provide a starting point for your own customized graphics settings.

 **Release 4 update:** *It is now possible to modify graphics options without exiting the game, and you can even enable any valid combination of FXAA, MSAA and TXAA!
 The only thing that still needs to be edited by hand (and kept in sync between `settings.xml` and `commandline.txt`) if you want to change it from my defaults, is the base window resolution.
-Note that MSAA has a devastating impact on performance, so I only recommend it for people who have powerhouse GPUs (see the new [More advanced graphics tweaking](#more-advanced-graphics-tweaking) section for more info).*
+Note that MSAA has a huge impact on performance, so I only recommend it for people who have powerhouse GPUs (see the new [More advanced graphics tweaking](#more-advanced-graphics-tweaking) section for more info).*

 If you want to customize your graphics options to further tune the game performance to your specific system, with the goal of keeping a steady frame rate while at the same time enjoying the fullest graphical quality, there are a few important facts which you should keep in mind.
 First of all, the settings given in the following table must always be honored for the mod to work properly:
 ```